 - Do a practice run: Try speaking about your story out loud before you start recording.
-It will help you get comfortable and find your rhythm. - Rehearse key details: Don't memorize and recite, but rehearse important details to help you feel more confident while recording.
+It will help you get comfortable and find your rhythm. - Rehearse key details: You don't need to memorize everything but rehearse important details to help you feel more confident while recording.